In this article, we are going to study what is Valve? and What are different types of valves? in detail.

 This is also a nonreturn valve.
 So the check valves are able to check and intercept the flow of reversal.

-There are three types of Check valve:
+There are three types of Check valves:

 - Swing check